 On August 4, 2012, Andrew was inducted into the Martial Arts History Museum's Hall of Fame.
-He is greatly honored and humbled by the recognition from the Martial Arts Museum, and wishes to express his gratitude to all who have supported him along the way.
-Andrew looks forward to further sharing the traditional Japanese martial art of sumo with a wider audience worldwide.
+Greatly honored and humbled by such recognition, he wishes to express his gratitude to all who have supported him along the way.
+He looks forward to further sharing the traditional Japanese martial art of sumo with a wider audience worldwide.

 SUMO EVENTS PRODUCED